 Content Steering information can be provided to the DASH client including the following information according to Annex K.3 of ISO/IEC 23009-1:2022/Amd.2 [2]:

 ContentSteeringServer: A URL that can be used to access the Content Steering server.
-The URL references to a DASH Content Steering Manifest as defined in clause 6 of this specification.
+The URL references to a DASH Content Steering Manifest as defined in clause 6 of the present document.

 defaultServiceLocation: This parameter specifies a space-separated list of Service Locations as defined in clause 5.6.6 of ISO/IEC 23009-1:2022/Amd.2 [2] that the client should use to access the selected resources, in case multiple access exist.
 This for example applies, when no content steering server is available, or before a valid response from a content steering server is available.